The Three Degrees (album)

-The Three Degrees is a 1973 studio album released by girl group The Three Degrees.
+The Three Degrees is a 1973 studio album released by girl group the Three Degrees.

-Since their formation in 1965 until 1969, The Three Degrees had released several hit singles on various labels, including Swan Records, Warner Bros.
+Since their formation in 1965 until 1969, the Three Degrees had released several hit singles on various labels, including Swan Records, Warner Bros.
 Records, Metromedia, and Neptune.
-Their first studio album, entitled "Maybe" was released on Roulette Records in 1970 as were several other singles on the same label.
+Their first studio album, entitled Maybe, was released on Roulette Records in 1970 as were several other singles on the same label.

-This was the first studio album recorded by the Group for Philadelphia International Records and was produced by Kenny Gamble and Leon Huff.
-Released in 1973, the album includes three hit singles, "Dirty Ol' Man", a #1 hit single in the Netherlands, "Year of Decision" and the UK #1, "When Will I See You Again".
-The album charted at #11 on the UK album chart.
+This was the first studio album recorded by the group for Philadelphia International Records and was produced by Kenny Gamble and Leon Huff.
+Released in 1973, the album includes three hit singles, "Dirty Ol' Man", a number 1 hit single in the Netherlands, "Year of Decision", and the UK number 1 "When Will I See You Again".
+The album charted at number 11 on the UK album chart.

 The album was re-issued on CD in 2010, for the first time in the UK, by Big Break Records.
 This re-issue includes three bonus tracks including a 1977 remix of "Dirty Ol' Man" by Tom Moulton.